Generic Name: clobazam

 It is not known if ONFI is safe and effective in children less than 2 years old.

-Before you take ONFI, tell your healthcare provider if you:
+Before you take ONFI, tell your healthcare provider about all your medical conditions, including if you:

 - have liver or kidney problems